pouyans95/pe/readme.md

 Visit the [official Project Euler website](https://projecteuler.net/) to learn more and start solving problems.

+## Project Euler Rules

+Before exploring the solutions, please take note of the following guidelines set by Project Euler:

+### Project Euler Rules

+Project Euler encourages users not to publicly post solutions to its problems, especially for problems beyond the first 100.
+The goal is to maintain the challenge and excitement of solving problems independently.

+### Exception for Problems 1-100

+For problems 1 to 100, Project Euler grants permission to discuss and publish solutions outside of their platform, as long as the discussion aims to instruct methods, not just provide answers.
+Ensure that your contributions do not directly undermine the enjoyment of solving later problems.

+### Learning and Respect

+Real learning is an active process, and there's nothing quite like the "Aha!" moment when you solve a problem on your own.
+Please consider providing instructive discussions and explanations rather than just sharing answers to enhance the learning experience for others.

+For the most up-to-date information, refer to [Project Euler's official website](https://projecteuler.net/).

 ## Solutions

 Here you can find my solutions to various Project Euler problems.
 Each problem has its own folder, for example, `problem1`, containing at least two files: